Nation’s largest retail trade group: holiday sales rose 4.1%

-NEW YORK (AP) — The nation’s largest retail trade group says holiday sales increased 4.1%, near the top end of its forecast.
+NEW YORK (AP) — The nation’s largest retail trade group says holiday sales increased 4.1%, the top end of its forecast.

-The National Retail Federation had expected a range of 3.8% to 4.2% for the November and December period.
+The National Retail Federation had expected growth in a range of 3.8% to 4.2% for the November and December period.
+The growth is nearly double the 2.1% growth seen during the holiday 2018 period, which was hurt by a government shutdown, stock market volatility and interest rate hikes.

-The results offer a dose of optimism for the retail industry after several large stores delivered disappointing holiday sales.
+The holiday figures, announced Thursday, follow a report from the Commerce Department that retail sales rose 0.3% in December from the previous month.
+Excluding sales at car dealers and gas stations, sales rose 0.5%, the best in five months.

+The results offer a dose of optimism for the retail industry.
+Retailers have benefited from a strong economy and a tight job market, but many are struggling to adjust to an increasing shift among its customers toward online.
+They’re also battling the increasing dominance of online behemoth Amazon.com.

 The numbers exclude sales from automobile dealers, gas stations and restaurants.